Drugs & Medications - Allerclear oral

 Loratadine is very similar to desloratadine.
 Do not use medications containing desloratadine while using loratadine.

 This medication may interfere with certain laboratory tests (including allergy skin testing), possibly causing false test results.
 Make sure laboratory personnel and all your doctors know you use this drug.

 Allerclear oral Overdose

-If overdose is suspected, contact a poison control center or emergency room immediately.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: severe drowsiness.NOTES: